 Victoria Village real estate guide & listings for sale

-In Victoria Village, roughly 45% of dwellings are large apartment buildings, whereas the remainder are mainly small apartment buildings and single detached homes.
-This part of Toronto offers mainly two bedroom and one bedroom homes.
-Around 60% of the units in the neighbourhood are occupied by renters whereas the remainder are occupied by owners.
-Roughly 45% of properties in this part of Toronto were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 2000s.
+In Victoria Village, around 45% of dwellings are large apartment buildings, while small apartment buildings and single detached homes make up most of the remaining housing stock.
+This part of Toronto is primarily composed of two bedroom and one bedroom homes.
+Renters occupy roughly 60% of the dwellings in Victoria Village and owners occupy the remainder.
+Around 45% of homes in this part of Toronto were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 2000s.